denmkr/vr-powerwall/README.md

 # Katohana - Powerwall Interaction with VR Controllers

-Katohana includes a Windows OS desktop view to show different HTC Vive Controller actions.
-It includes two main apps: Settings and Paint.
+Katohana is a Windows OS desktop app to demonstrate intercation with a Powerwall using HTC Vive Controller actions.
+It includes two small apps: Settings and Paint.

 ## Usage